-- Do you play any kind of sport, especially water sports such as swimming or surfing?
+- Play sport, especially water sports such as swimming or surfing

-- Do you work in dry or dusty environments, for example building & construction or outdoor work?
+- Work in dry or dusty environments, for example building & construction, mining or outdoors

-- Do you experience dry eyes in air-conditioned office environments?
+- Experience dry eyes in air-conditioned office environments

-- Are you concerned about the risks of laser surgery (LASIK, PRK etc)?
+- Are concerned about the risks of laser surgery (LASIK, PRK etc)

-- Or. do you simply dislike wearing glasses (or conventional contact lenses) during the day?
+- Simply dislike wearing glasses (or conventional contact lenses) during the day

 Click here to arrange your baseline initial examination to commence ortho-K

 Is Ortho-K new?